heitzke/heitzke.com/source/2012-11-09-oh_my_zsh_for_designers.markdown

 Then you should be seeing something like this guy:
 ![Alt text](/images/zsh/zsh1.png)
-Not super impressive yet, I know.
+The default theme isn't great looking.
+Not all super impressive yet, I know.
 It gets better though with the next step.

 Vim ~/.zshrc and scroll down to plugins & theme
 ![Alt text](/images/zsh/zsh2.png)